 DIY Hand Sanitizer Holder – Free Pattern + VIDEO Tutorial

 I have a confession to make.
 Up until recently I was still digging inside my purse to find my hand gel every single time I needed to use it.
 The digging was usually followed by an eye roll and a sigh as it was the last item to find in my purse.
 So.. enough was enough and I decided to make a hand sanitizer holder that I can attach on the strap of my purse.
 I was not impressed by the hand gel pouch patterns and tutorials I found online.
-Almost all of them used metal hardware all I wanted was a fabric hand sanitizer pouch.
+Almost all of them used metal hardware all I wanted was a fabric hand sanitizer pouch to strap on my purse or on the kid’s backpack.
 Long story short, I decided to create my own DIY hand sanitizer sewing pattern and today I’m sharing it with you along with a handy VIDEO tutorial

 We occasionally link to goods offered by vendors to help the reader find relevant products.
 Some of the links may be affiliate meaning we earn a small commission if an item is purchased.

 - 1 How to Make a Hand Gel Pouch

 - 2 Hand Sanitizer Holder Supplies and tools

 - 3 How To Sew Hand Sanitizer Holder